 I often see clients feeling better within a short time of removing ultra processed foods and concentrating on whole foods again.

-How you can help – To address the bacterial imbalance you can boost the good bugs.
-These ‘good’ bugs love fibre, so diet rich in wholegrains, pulses, vegetables and fruit.
+How you can help – To address the bacterial imbalance you can boost the beneficial bacteria.
+These ‘good’ microbes love fibre, so diet rich in wholegrains, pulses, vegetables and fruit.
 You can also add beneficial microbes back in through eating fermented foods such as kimchi, sauerkraut, kombucha and kefir.